Building Effective Governance Frameworks in Healthcare Organizations

 Clearly define the roles and responsibilities of the board, executive team, and staff.

-Organizational Chart: Create an organizational chart to visualize the structure and reporting lines.
+Organisational Chart: Create an organisational chart to visualise the structure and reporting lines.

 Step 3: Develop Policies and Procedures

-Draft and implement policies and procedures that align with the organization's goals.
+Draft and implement policies and procedures that align with the organisation's goals.

 Collaborative Approach: Involve staff in the development process to ensure buy-in and practicality.